brave/qa-resources/wikitemplate-android.md

 - [ ] Verify you are able to join sync chain by scanning the QR code
 - [ ] Verify you are able to join sync chain using code words
 - [ ] Verify you are able to create a sycn chain on the device and add other devices to the chain via QR code/Code words
-- [ ] Verify the bookmarks from other devices on the chain show up on the mobile after sync completes
+- [ ] Verify that bookmarks from other devices on the chain show up on the mobile device after sync completes
-- [ ] Verify new bookmarks added gets sync'd to all devices on the sync chain
+- [ ] Verify newly created bookmarks gets sync'd to all devices on the sync chain
 - [ ] Verify existing bookmarks before joining sync chain also gets sync'd to all devices on the sync chain
-- [ ] Verify sync chain created in previous version is still retained on upgrade
 - [ ] Verify sync works on a upgrade profile and new bookmarks added post upgrade sync's across devices on the chain
 - [ ] Verify add a bookmark on custom tab gets sync'd across all devices in the chain
 - [ ] Verify you are able to create a standalone sync chain with one device

 ## Bravery settings

-- [ ] Check that HTTPS Everywhere works by loading https://https-everywhere.badssl.com/
+- [ ] Check that HTTPS Everywhere works by loading http://https-everywhere.badssl.com/
 - [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to https://https-everywhere.badssl.com/
 - [ ] Check that toggling to blocking and allow ads works as expected
 - [ ] Test that clicking through a cert error in https://badssl.com/ works